Two books have really tried to explain the history of the civilizations. ‘Sapiens by Yuval Harari’ and ‘Guns, germs, and steel’ by Jared Diamond.

 A wonder in its own time

 Africa’s history is a puzzle of grand propositions and could only have been unraveled partly.
 There’s still a lot that we still don’t know.
 Africa has an estimated 1500-2000 languages, making it harbor about 25% of all languages spoken in the world today.
+Most of the history, traditions were passed from one generation to another orally. ‘some things that should not have been forgotten were lost.
+History became legend, legend became myth‘.
 There is a lot of mix and match in Africa and probably not all history is recorded correctly and maybe there is more to discover.

 For example, whereas it might be largely known that Egypt was the first place to start Agriculture and farming in Africa, some other archaeological evidence suggests it could be the Sahara, specifically the Sahel region.
 In the past, The Sahara was not as dry as it is today.
 If that is true, then there is probably a lot we don’t know about the region yet.
-A lot of information could have been lost or misinterpreted, history became legend and legend became myths.
 Like the ancient lost city of Atlantis. could it be in west sahara?